The following article is sponsored by Tourist Office of Spain

-Explore the Olive Oil Route
+Traverse the Olive Oil Route

 Cycle the Alpujarras

-Hunker Down in Yurts or on Eco-Farms
+Bunk Up in Yurts or Eco-Farms

-In Andalucia, you can book a stay in traditional, Mongolian-style yurts.
-These intriguing tents are set up in olive and cork tree groves and include wells where you can draw natural spring water to enjoy.
-Private gardens are also included; otherwise, the area is completely unspoiled.
-Eco-farms are also popular in Spain.
-On Ibiza, book a stay at the Can Marti organic farm to see how local farmers grow their delicious produce.
+In Andalucia, you can book a stay in a traditional, Mongolian-style yurt.
+These intriguing tents are set up in olive and cork tree groves and include wells where you can draw your own natural spring water.
+Relax in the breathtaking private gardens and you'll feel your cares slip away.
+Eco-farms are also popular in Spain, and on Ibiza, the Can Marti is a great place to get in touch with nature and sample local produce.

-Explore Espana Verde
+Explore España Verde